mazjap/SwiftNES/README.md

 # SwiftNES

-A Nintendo Entertainment System (NES) emulator written in Swift.
-The goal of this project is to deepen my understanding of system architecture, assembly language, and the inner workings of the NES by accurately replicating its functionality.
+A Nintendo Entertainment System (NES) emulator core written in Swift.
+This package provides the core emulation functionality for the SwiftNES Frontend.
+The goal of this project is to deepen understanding of system architecture, assembly language, and the inner workings of the NES by accurately replicating its functionality.

-## Current State of the Project

-The following features are currently implemented:
+## Features

+### Currently implemented

-- CPU emulation (MOS 6502)
+- Complete MOS 6502 CPU emulation with:
+  - All official opcodes
+  - Cycle-accurate timing
   - Memory management unit (MMU)
+  - Full test suite
+- Initial cartridge support with Mapper 0

-### Missing Features
+### Under Development

 The emulator is still in development, and several key components are not yet implemented:

-- [ ] Picture Processing Unit (PPU) to render graphics
+- [ ] Picture Processing Unit (PPU)
+  - [ ] Core rendering pipeline
+  - [ ] Background and sprite rendering
-  - [ ] Need to do some research & testing (SwiftUI Canvas vs MTKView)
+  - [ ] Palette management

-- [ ] Audio Processing Unit (APU) to output sound signals
+- [ ] Audio Processing Unit (APU)
+  - [ ] Waveform generation
+  - [ ] Audio mixing
+  - [ ] Channel emulation

-  - [ ] Use `AVAudioEngine` to translate NES signals to audio
+- [ ] Extended cartridge support
-- [ ] Multiple cartridge mapper support
+  - [ ] Multiple mapper implementations
+  - [ ] Battery-backed save support

+- [ ] Debug tooling
+  - [ ] Assembler
+  - [ ] Dissasembler
-- [ ] Additional debugging tools
+  - [ ] Memory visualizer & manipulator

 - Highly unstable instructions as described by [masswerk](https://www.masswerk.at/nowgobang/2021/6502-illegal-opcodes) (which I currently do not plan to implement)

-I may consider adding:
-- An assembler
-- A dissasembler
-- A CPU emulation UI as a debug/testing tool to
-  - visualize memory & registers and how they change
-  - manipulate memory & registers as the program runs

 ## Technical Implementation Details